Frequently asked questions

 I have applied for a Start Up Loan but have not heard anything?

-If you have not been contacted within three working days, please contact our Customer Service team, providing your contact details so we can support you in moving forward.
+If you have not been contacted within two working days, please contact our Customer Service team, providing your contact details so we can support you in moving forward.

 Can I stop the process at any time before receiving the loan?